vishvAsa/AgamaH/AryaH/hinduism/AchAraH/kriyAH/angAni/dravyam/articles/shrIchUrNam-kunkumam-lead.md

 Source: VB (a familiar friend), 2016.
 Location: Santa Clara CA and India.

-My son had lead poison from yellow-srichUrNam that was store bought.
+My son had lead poison from yellow-srichUrNam that was store bought (sent from India).

 ## Discovery
 He was chewing on paint chips on a visit to India.
 So when we went back I got a preventive lead test done.
 Came positive.
 We thought it was the paint.
 They did a second test in 2-3 weeks and while the number went down, it didn't go down as much as expected.